hyperflask/hyperflask-docs/docs/getting-started.md

 Welcome to Hyperflask!
 In this getting started guide will cover the basics and create a simple chat app with authentication.

+The result of this tutorial is available as a git repository at <https://github.com/hyperflask/getting-started>.

 ## Meet Hyperflask

 Hyperflask is an opiniated full stack rapid web development framework.
 It uses Python on the backend, powered by the Flask framework and javascript with htmx on the frontend.